AzurAthena/VGG16-Model-Transfer-Learning/README.md

 It shows how transfer learning can be used to solve classification tasks, by building sleek and prodigiously fast model.

+Steps:
+Run the model using file "transferModel.py"

+Note:
+Images transformations are created if number of images for any class are less than 500

 References:
 <br/>
 Image transformation: https://github.com/vxy10/ImageAugmentation